 Location of Mechanical/Utility Room

 Some dental office compressors need to shut down periodically so that their drying systems can purge themselves to ensure no moisture makes its way through the system.
-The design of DENTALEZ’s Aeras Ramvac compressors (dual motors, dual desiccant system) allows them to be capable of a 100% duty cycle, meaning they can run nonstop 100% of the time for an extended period, if needed, which is not true for all dental compressors.
+The design of DENTALEZ’s Ramvac compressors with Aeras Intel (dual motors, dual desiccant system) allows them to be capable of a 100% duty cycle, meaning they can run nonstop 100% of the time for an extended period, if needed, which is not true for all dental compressors.

 Ease of installation and Warranty